-Board Committees of which she is a member: The Sustainability and Quality Committee (Member) and the Strategy and Innovation Committee (Member).
+Board Committees of which she is a member: The Sustainability and Regulation Committee (Member).

 Functions and Operation of the Board of Directors

 General functions of the Board of Directors

 The Board of Directors is the highest management and representative body of the Company.
 As such it is empowered, within the scope of the corporate purpose defined in the Bylaws, to perform any legal acts or transactions for purposes of management and disposition, under any title, except for those reserved by law or by the Bylaws exclusively to the shareholders at a General Shareholders' Meeting.